Secure Decisions maintains a comprehensive portfolio of professionally developed software tools for use within the Software Assurance community:

 Two methods for analyzing software security risks are dynamic application security testing (DAST) – an outside-in perspective – and static application security testing (SAST) – an inside-out perspective.
 Both have shortfalls.
 DAST findings do not give insight into the root cause, making remediation time consuming.
 SAST tools give you full breadth, but warn of weaknesses that are not exploitable.

 Correlating the results of SAST and DAST can overcome these individual challenges.
-Secure Decisions is currently engaged in a DHS-funded Phase I SBIR program entitled Code Ray: Software Assurance Risk Management Framework for Hybrid Analysis Mapping, to produce a hybrid analysis method that can be incorporated into Code Dx and into the DHS SWAMP.
+Secure Decisions is currently engaged in a DHS-funded Phase II SBIR program entitled Code Ray: Software Assurance Risk Management Framework for Hybrid Analysis Mapping, to produce a hybrid analysis method that can be incorporated into Code Dx and into the DHS SWAMP.

 The anticipated end result of this R&D program will (1) improve speed, accuracy and confidence in detection of vulnerabilities by cross-mapping and normalizing the output of hybrid techniques – dynamic analysis, dynamic tracing, static analysis, and static contextual analysis; (2) enhance prioritization and mitigation of vulnerabilities by providing both the run-time context for those vulnerabilities and their mapping to security standards; and (3) improve the rapid comprehension and assessment of risks associated with vulnerabilities by delivering results in a simplified risk-management framework.
+Please review our datasheet to learn more about Code Ray.

 Common Weakness Enumeration Visualization (CWE-Vis)